FrontEndFoxes/curriculum/workshop/ch4.md

 What is happening here?
 First, the application will check if the `favorites` array has a _length_ (i.e. if there are some items inside this array; an empty array has a length equal to 0).
 If the length is 0, the application will display `Your favorites list is empty` text and will ignore the `v-else` block.
 If the array is not empty, the application will jump to the `v-else` block and render it.
 :::

 Let's also display the number of selected dogs above the tag icon in the toolbar.
-Move to the `App.vue` and add a computed property for `favorites` (similar to the `Favorites` component one) we added earlier.
+Move to the `App.vue` and add a computed property for `favorites` (similar to the `Favorites` component one we added earlier).
 You can place this under the `name` property:

 ```js
 computed: {